-Since the FluxMotor 2022.3 version, each time a connector is generated, a ConnectorUpdater.py file is provided and located in the same folder as the connector.
+Since the FluxMotor 2022.3 version, each time a connector is generated, a ConnectorUpdater.py file is provided and located in the same folder as the connector

 Thanks to this script, the user can update an older HyperStudy connector generated with a former version of FluxMotor.

-Please refer to the document MotorFactory Introduction.pdf for additional information in the section dedicated to HyperStudy.
+Please refer to the document MotorFactory\Introduction.pdf for additional information in the section dedicated to HyperStudy.

-5 BUILD AND EXPORT A MODEL IN ALTAIR® FLUX® 2D ENVIRONMENT
+5 BUILD AND EXPORT A MODEL IN FLUX® 2D ENVIRONMENT

-The aim of this export is to provide a python file which allows to get a full parametrized model ready to be used in Altair[®] Flux[®] 2D environment.

-In the current version, models can be exported for static application or transient application in Altair® Flux® 2D environment.
+The aim of this export is to provide a python file which allows to get a full parametrized model ready to be used in Flux® 2D environment.
+In the current version, models can be exported for static application or transient application in Flux® 2D environment.

-Four models can be exported to Flux® 2D environment:
+Three models can be exported to Flux® 2D environment:

-Application Model family Package Convention Model / Test STATIC Without solving scenario Current source Motor & Generator Basic model Characterization Open circuit Motor & Generator Back-EMF TRANSIENT Working point Sine wave Motor I-Ψ-N Performance mapping Sine wave Motor Eff.
-Map FEMT
+Application Model family Package Convention Model / Test STATIC Without solving scenario Current source Motor & Generator Basic model TRANSIENT Working point Sine wave Motor I-Ψ-N IRANSIENI Working point Sine wave Motor I-Ψ-N (Hairpin)

-Note: These models are considered for inner rotor machines and outer rotor machines and for 3-Phase and polyphase machines as well, excepting the last one (performance mapping) which is only implemented for inner rotor 3-Phase machines only.
+Note: These models are considered for inner rotor machines as well as for outer rotor machines.

-5.2 Area to build and to export a model to Flux® 2D environment.
+5.2 Area to build and to export a model to Flux® 2D environment